matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

     (take keep-n sorted)))

 (defn freedman-diaconis-rule
-  "Implements approximation of Freedman–Diaconis rule for determing bin size in histograms: bin size = 2 IQR(x) n^-1/3 where IQR(x) is the interquartile range of the data and n is the number of observations in the sample x.
+  "Implements approximation of Freedman-Diaconis rule for determing bin size in histograms: bin size = 2 IQR(x) n^-1/3 where IQR(x) is the interquartile range of the data and n is the number of observations in the sample x.
 Argument coll is expected to be a collection of numbers."
   [sample]
   (let [n (count sample)]
     (when (pos? n)